DefinitelyTyped/DefinitelyTyped/types/akamai-edgeworkers/README.md

-TypeScript types for the Akamai [EdgeWorker API].
+Bindings for the Akamai [EdgeWorker API].
 This allows you to write your EdgeWorkers in TypeScript.

 Types are available for the `Request` and `Response` objects, as well as the